KungfuBot: Physics-Based Humanoid Whole-Body Control for Learning Highly-Dynamic Skills: Conclusion Limitations

 However, our method still has limitations. (i) It lacks environment awareness, such as terrain perception and obstacle avoidance, which restricts deployment in unstructured real-world settings. (ii) Each policy is trained to imitate a single motion, which may not be efficient for applications requiring diverse motion repertoires.
 We leave research on how to maintain high dynamic performance while enabling broader skill generalization for the future.

 \begin{ack}

-This work is supported by the National Natural Science Foundation of China (Grant No.62306242), the Young Elite Scientists Sponsorship Program by CAST (Grant No. 2024QNRC001), and the Yangfan Project of the Shanghai (Grant No.23YF11462200).
+This work is supported by the National Key Research and Development Program of China (Grant No.2024YFE0210900), Shanghai Municipal Science and Technology Major Project (Grant No.2021SHZDZX0102), the National Natural Science Foundation of China (Grant No.62306242 and No.62322603), the Young Elite Scientists Sponsorship Program by CAST (Grant No.2024QNRC001), and the Yangfan Project of the Shanghai (Grant No.23YF11462200).

 \end{ack}